-As described in Notes 1, 4, and 5 to the consolidated financial statements, the Company's consolidated total real estate, net balance was \$958.6 million as of December 31, 2021.
-During 2021, the Company did not recognize any impairment charges.
-Management periodically reviews the carrying value of each property to determine if circumstances indicate impairment of the carrying value of the investment exists.
-If circumstances indicate the possibility of impairment, management prepares a projection of the undiscounted future cash flows, without interest charges, of the specific property and determines if the carrying value of the investment in such property is recoverable.
+As described in Notes 1, 4, and 5 to the consolidated financial statements, the Company's consolidated total real estate, net balance was \$1.0 billion as of December 31, 2022.
+During 2022, the Company recognized an impairment charge of \$12.1 million.
+Management periodically reviews the carrying value of each property to determine if circumstances indicate impairment in the carrying value of the investment exists or that depreciation periods should be modified.
+If circumstances indicate the possibility of impairment, management prepares a projection of the undiscounted future cash flows, without interest charges, of the specific property and determines if the carrying amount of such property is recoverable.
 As disclosed by management, in preparing the projection of undiscounted future cash flows, management estimates cap rates and market rental rates using information obtained from market comparability studies and other comparable sources, and applies the undiscounted cash flows against their expected holding period.
+If impairment were indicated, the carrying value of the property would be written down to its estimated fair value based on management's best estimate of the property's discounted future cash flows using market derived cap rates, discount rates and market rental rates applied against the expected hold period.